 IELTS test centres make every effort to make arrangements for test takers with accessibility requirements.
 In order to ensure that the language ability of all test takers is assessed fairly and objectively, IELTS provides a comprehensive service for test takers who have special requirements, including specific learning difficulties, hearing difficulties and visual difficulties, medical conditions or infant feeding.

-If you require a modified version of IELTS, you must give the test centre three months’ notice.
-If your circumstances require special arrangements to be made, e.g. extra time, you must give the test centre six weeks' notice.
+If you require special arrangements to be made, e.g. extra time or a modified version of IELTS, you must give the test centre six weeks’ notice.

 Special arrangements include the following:

 Please contact your local test centre as soon as possible if you have special needs that may require a modified IELTS test version.